DD505818/zeusnxtlvl/README.md

 # ZEUS°NXTLVL

 This repository contains a minimal AI trading stack with a FastAPI backend and a Next.js frontend.

-**Note:** Docker, Node.js, and Python 3.12 must be available to build the containers.
-Install the packages in `backend/requirements.txt` and provide a `sample_ohlcv.csv` file for backtesting or adjust the `--data` argument.
+**Note:** Docker and Node.js (v20+) are required in addition to Python 3.12.
+Be sure to install the dependencies listed in `backend/requirements.txt` and have a `sample_ohlcv.csv` available for the backtester (or pass a different file via `--data`).

 ## Project Layout
 - **backend/** – FastAPI application and trading logic